thewhitetulip/build-app-with-python-antitextbook/manuscript/06-file-handling.md

 Takes an argument as number of bytes to be read.
 When you open a file for reading, the pointer is at the 0'th position. if you do `f.read(1)`, the pointer moves to 1.
 If you do `f.read(1)` again, the pointer would return the 2nd character of the file and not the first one.

 All the read functions returns characters based from the current pointer, you can know where the pointer is located currently by using `f.tell()`.

+> Note: This is a session for the Interpreter.

 ```python
 >>> f = open("lines.txt")